ghosert/VimProject/note-taking/archived-next-actions.md

 # Archived Next Actions

+## 2025-12-24

+- [x] Recreate dev-docker and see what default google auth i'm using, api or account, I should switch to account and start to subscribe gemini ai pro plan $19.99 per month

 ## 2025-11-22

 - [x] Replace gemini with api key and see if it's quicker than google account